lanice/hyrise/docs/gettingstarted/tutorial2_querying.rst

 JSON Queries
 ============

 At the moment Hyrise only accepts queries in Javascript Object Notation.
 These JSON Queries are a different representation of the original flow graph of the query plan.
 Basically a k-v map defines all operators that are connected using edges.
-For more details on how to write queries and how they are processed go to :doc:`../queryexecution/json_queries`.
+For more details on how to write queries and how they are processed go to :doc:`../queryexecution/json_queries` and check :ref:`jsonplanops` for a list of available operators.
 An example for a simple query plan is defined below ::

     {